Karen Elliott Dip Couns, Reg BACP

 - Post-traumatic stress disorder (PTSD)

 My fees are £35 per session.
-Student rates can be negotiated, please discuss when arranging an appointment.

 I offer a service which is flexible and client led so I offer appointments during the day time, evening and where possible at a weekend.